ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 You can also save a machine readable copy of your scraper details by selecting _Export Sitemap_ and copying the code there to a file.

 When it is finished, _Export data as CSV_ and view the data in spreadsheet software such as Excel or Google Sheets.
-(We do not yet know of a way to make the Web Scraper extension only do part of a scrape!)

 > ## Extension challenge: count how many resolutions there are per year